Open-Systems-Pharmacology/docs/part-5/chart-component.md

 ### Coloring grouping tab

-A new tab called "Curves Color Grouping" has been introduced to the plots with observed data curves.
-In the tab the user can select one or more metadata, according to which the lines will be grouped and given the same color.
-Clicking the “Apply Color Grouping” button changes the color of the curves in the chart according to the selection, and then the selection is cleared.
-The user can then if she wants choose a new selection of metadata and change the coloring once again.
+A tab called "Curves Color Grouping" is displayed in the charts with observed data sets.
+In the tab the user can select one or more metadata, according to which the observed data sets will be grouped and given the same color.
+Clicking the “Apply Color Grouping” button changes the color of the observed data sets in the chart according to the selection, and then the selection is cleared.
+The user can then choose a new selection of metadata and change the coloring once again.

 ![Color Grouping Tab](../assets/images/part-5/ColorGroupingTab.png)

 ####  Observed Data color grouping when adding to charts

-When adding data sets to a plot via drag-and-drop of a folder (or multiple folders), all data sets within one folder can be assigned to a single color.
-This behavior is optional and can be changed by (un)selecting the checkbox "Color group when adding to chart" in the context menu of the “Observed Data” entry of the building blocks explorer.
-This setting is a central configuration and valid for all subfolders.
+When adding observed data sets to a chart via drag-and-drop of a folder (or multiple folders), all data sets within one folder can be assigned to a single color.
+This behavior is optional and can be changed by (un)selecting the checkbox "Color by folder when adding to chart" in the context menu of the “Observed Data” entry of the building blocks explorer.
+This setting is a central configuration and applies for all subfolders.

 ![Color Grouping Option Context Menu](../assets/images/part-5/ColorGroupingOptionContextMenu.png)

-Alternatively this feature can be toggled on and off from the User Settings, under “Utilities” -> “Options” -> “General” -> “Colors”:
+Alternatively, this feature can be toggled on and off from the User Settings, under “Utilities” -> “Options” -> “General” -> “Colors”:

 ![Color Grouping Option In Settings](../assets/images/part-5/ColorGroupingOptionInSettings.png)